RIM, now known as BlackBerry, launches new BB10 line

 TOUCH COMPETITION

-The new BlackBerry 10 phones will compete with Apple's iPhone and devices using Google's Android technology, both of which have soared above the BlackBerry in a competitive market.
+The new BlackBerry 10 phones will compete with Apple's (AAPL.O) iPhone and devices using Google's (GOOG.O) Android technology, both of which have soared above the BlackBerry in a competitive market.

 The BlackBerry 10 devices boast fast browsers, new features, smart cameras and, unlike previous BlackBerry models, enter the market primed with a large application library, including services such as Skype and the popular game Angry Birds.